openhab/openhab-docs/configuration/items.md

 When the Slider widget is used, it sends Percent commands (values between 0 and 100) to the Item, which are used as the Item's state.
 In the example above, if you move the Slider widget to 60%, move the Switch to OFF, and finally move the switch to ON, the Item's state will be 100%.

+-->

 {: #name}
 ### Name

-The Item name is the unique identifier of the Item.
+The Item name is the unique identifier of an Item.
 The name should only consist of letters, numbers and the underscore character.
 Spaces and special characters cannot be used.